jiahao42/MIT-JOS/lab1/lab1-exercise3.md

 The e_phnum : `Contains the number of entries in the program header table.`

 In this piece of code, we can see this instruction `0x7d41:	shl    eax,0x5`.
-It multiplies 0x20 to `e_phnum`, because `e_phnum` stands for
+It multiplies 0x20 to `e_phnum`, because `e_phnum` stands for `the number of entries in the program header`, and each entries is 0x20 bytes, the result of `e_phnum * 0x20` is the size of the program header table.
+Thus, `0x7d44:	lea    esi,[ebx+eax*1]` can calculate the address of the start of `.text` section and store it to the `esi` register.